HaoLi111/haoli111.github.io/README.md

 Exploring Causal ML and Physics Informed ML, and thinking that they point to a better future.

 I used to compete in model airplane aerobatics contests.
 I learned about chaos and fractals (the picture above) because of aero and multi-body problems I knew of when designing model aircrafts.
-I took math as undergrad at UC Irvine, but wanted to do something, so I took a few hackathons (and I shamelessly write here: I won some...) went to study Statistics in Columbia University.
+I took math as undergrad at UC Irvine, but wanted to do something, so I took a few hackathons (and I shamelessly write here: I won some projectors😄), then went to study Statistics in Columbia University.

 I embrace and criticize AI at the same time🤔--but what can I do?
 If we can bring a little bit of light, then do it. 🔭

 Cheers.

+Hao Li

 ![One of the Fractal images I rendered late 2019](https://raw.githubusercontent.com/HaoLi111/HaoLi111/main/fig/2_orig.png)